Sundance Mountain Resort In The NewsRead More!

 Hours & Rules

-Permitted hours: 6:00-8:45am daily when Green Light status is posted; please transition and begin your descent by 8:45am
+Permitted hours: 6:00am-8:45am daily when Green Flag status is posted; please transition and begin your descent by 8:45am.

-Checking the status: Check The Mountain conditions (upper right corner of our website) before you head up to confirm if uphill travel is Red Light (prohibited) or Green Light (okay) for the day
+Checking the status: Check The Mountain conditions (upper right corner of our website) before you head up to confirm if uphill travel is Red Flag (closed) or Green Flag (open) for the day.

 Uphill skiing is an inherently hazardous activity.
 By participating, guests acknowledge and accept all risks associated with traveling uphill during active mountain operations.